csvy/csvy.github.io/index.md

 There are many initiatives which it plans to use json + csv, but most are not meant to be published and read by humans.

+### YAML Header
+A YAML metadata block is a valid YAML object, delimited by a line of three hyphens `---` at the top and a line of three hyphens `---` or three dots `...` at the bottom.

 ### Defining table columns

 Use the [JSON Table Schema](http://dataprotocols.org/json-table-schema/):